 If you live in a place where flooding, sinkholes, or earthquakes are common, beware!
 Renters insurance typically does not cover items damaged by these types of natural disasters.
 Before you start to pack your bags, don’t fear – you can purchase an additional policy that covers that possibility.

-Pro Tip: if a volcanic eruption, hurricane, wildfire, tornado, or windstorm destroys your things, you’re covered.
+Pro Tip: if a volcanic eruption, wildfire, or tornado destroys your things, you’re most likely covered.

 3. Undocumented items

 If you can’t prove you own your items and can’t prove the value of them, you may be out of luck.

 Here are two tips to help you avoid this scenario: keep receipts of the stuff you care about more, and take pictures of your items and documents on your phone just to be safe.
 You will thank yourself one day!

 4. Your roommate’s stuff (if they’re not related to you)